 Xbox One vs PS4 price difference

-One year ago, the PS4 price was the more tempting deal: £349 for the console and DualShock 4 controller.
-Xbox One was more expensive at $499 for the system, Xbox One controller and Kinect.
+One year ago, the PS4 price was the more tempting deal: £349 (AU$549) for the console and DualShock 4 controller.
+Xbox One was more expensive at £429 (£AU$599) for the system, Xbox One controller and Kinect.

-For example, in the UK, Xbox One bundled with Halo: Master Chief Collection is £349, just £20 more than standalone PS4 that's still officially £329 at most stores without a game.
+Xbox One bundles are stepped up with its Halo: Master Chief Collection Xbox One, which is £300, cheaper than a standalone PS4 that's still officially £329 at most stores without a game.

 In Australia, Xbox One is now AU$499 selling with multiple games included and retailers are selling the PS4 for $549 with one game for free.
 Pre-owned Xbox One and PS4 consoles are better choices, and in most regions are now becoming plentiful.